halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 The namespace name will be a combination of the namespace name you provided (`MY_KV`) and the project name.
 For example, if my project was named `cfworkers-ld`, the name of the created namespace will be `cfworkers-ld-MY_KV`.
 When the namespace has been created, Wrangler will return the namespace ID of the new KV namespace.

 Open `wrangler.toml` and add the namespace ID to the `kv_namespaces` configuration.
 If this configuration key does not exist yet, create it.
-If it does exist with the KV namespaces created for your site assets, add the namespace to the array of namespaces.
+If it does exist with the KV namespace that was created for your site assets, add the new namespace to the array of namespaces.

 ```toml
 kv_namespaces = [